GlennPallad/Arduino_HC-06_Android_Car/README.md

 For motor control, PWM supported.

 * HC-06<br/>
-For communicate with Android.
+For communicating with Android.

 * HC-SR04<br/>
-Supersonic distance measurement, placed in head of car, for anti-collision.<br/>
+Supersonic distance measurement, placed in front of car, for anti-collision.<br/>
 Configured to stop the car when distance between the car and obstacles less then 30cm via software.

 ##### Android App UI description